Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Our innovation and global experience to serve Korean aerospace and defense industry

-As the world’s No.3 aerospace company (excluding aircraft manufacturers), Safran's global experience enables our Korean partners and customers to benefit from technologies that have been proven on various fields, made for global needs and efficiently adapted to the local needs.
+Beyond being one of the world's largest aerospace companies (excluding aircraft manufacturers), Safran consistently ranks among the world’s Top100 Global Innovators.
+This global experience enables our Korean partners and customers to benefit from technologies that have been proven on various fields, made for global needs and efficiently adapted to the local needs.
 This also benefits our local partners looking at exporting their solutions as they can rely on our global footprint and network.

 Model of Arriel 1 engine (Safran Helicopter Engines)